Barriers to Sharing

 They waited, prayed, worshipped.

-The Festival of First Fruits (Pentecost) was a Jewish major festival to celebrate the first of the harvest and to praise and God.
+The Festival of First Fruits (Pentecost) was a Jewish major festival to celebrate the first of the harvest and to and God.
 Probably not as full as it was during Passover, Jerusalem was still a significantly full.
 In addition, there were likely many people who lived far away but remained for both.
 Was it as packed?
 Probably not.
 Were the spectacle of Jesus and his story still floating around?
 Probably.
 They, the disciples and the people of Jerusalem, were not ready for what came next.

 The spontaneous sermon by Peter probably shocked him and the other disciples.
 While his sermon fell on fertile ground, it is probably not just the words.
 Any charlatan or false teacher or false prophet can preach a good sermon.
 The miracle of people of different countries hearing the sermon in their native tongue showed God’s supernatural approval and participation in this.